datacarpentry/image-processing/episodes/02-image-basics.md

 You might be thinking,
-"That does look vaguely like an eight, and I see two colors but how can that be only 15 pixels".
+"That does look vaguely like an eight, and I see two colours but how can that be only 15 pixels".
 The display of the eight you see does use a lot more screen pixels to display our eight so large, but that does not mean there is information for all those screen pixels in the file.